sbingler/schemeful-same-site/README.md

    * “Schemeful Same-Site” would also allow this cookie to be sent as we're still in a same-site context when considering scheme: the user is on http://website.example and the cookie wants to be sent to http://website.example

-   * “Scheme-Bound Cookies” would not allow this cookie to be sent as the connection isn't the same as the one the cookie was set by: the cookie was set on https and is trying to be sent on http.
+   * “Scheme-Bound Cookies” would not allow this cookie to be sent as the scheme isn't the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to http.

-4. Immediately after the browser checks to see if it can send the cookie to https://website.example/readsacookie2.jpg
+4. Next the browser checks to see if it can send the cookie to https://website.example/readsacookie2.jpg

    * In the current world the cookie is allowed to be sent as this is a same-site context: the registrable domains match.

    * “Schemeful Same-Site” would not allow this cookie to be sent as we're now in a cross-site context: the user is on http://website.example and the cookie wants to be sent to https://website.example.

-   * “Scheme-Bound Cookies” would allow this cookie to be sent as the connection is the same as the one the cookie was set by: the cookie was set on https and is trying to be sent on https.
+   * “Scheme-Bound Cookies” would allow this cookie to be sent as the scheme is the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to https.

 5. Finally the user navigates to a different website, https://othersite.example, which embeddeds https://website.example/readsacookie2.jpg